sallynorthmore/think-climate/content/subscribe.md

 ---
 templateKey: subscribe
 title: Subscribe
-body: Sign up here to receive news and updates, and express interest in volunteer and speaking opportunities.
 ---
+Sign up [here](https://forms.gle/CZp4VcJ5G8VW3wEC7) to receive news and updates on upcoming events,

+and to express interest in volunteer and speaking opportunities.